AkaAnto/tam/README.md

     - Access django container and run migrations: python3 manage.py migrate
     - Access the API: On your browser visit http://127.0.0.1:8000/api/

+### Run the tests
+    - from you local or docker instance run: python3 manage.py test

 ## Rationale for using Django:

     - Provides basic security measures  out the box: Authentication, Authorisation, SQL injection and XSS prevention ...